List of Bungo Stray Dogs characters: Herbert George Wells

-Named after Herbert George Wells.
+Named after H. G. Wells.
 A character featured in the light novel Bungo Stray Dogs: 55 Minutes.
 Wells's ability, Time Machine (タイムマシン, Taimu Mashin) allows her to manipulate time itself.
 She can send an individual back in time with the use of her camera, but this is limited to 55 minutes or 3300 seconds.
 Also, she is only able to transport someone to the past once.
 Originally, Wells is only able to transport a person to the past limited to several minutes, but after being utilized by "Gab" for countless of times, it was extended to 55 minutes.